AndreCostaaa/lv_gltf_viewer/README.md

 I'll put in a PR to get that added in properly but if you encounter compilation errors you might need to patch that function in manually for now.

+The STB Image library is included temporarily, just copied from the latest build.
+Ultimately it should probably be added as a git submodule, but it seems like that will add a few other things that aren't necessary so I'd like to look into a more minimal install for that.

 ---